dirkneuhaeuser/algorithms/problems/README.md

-# Competetive-Programming Excersices
+# Algorithm Excersices
-This folder contains problems I solved on online-judge and kattis.
+This folder contains solutions for problems on online-judge and kattis.
-I sorted them according to their classification by Competetive-Programming 4.
+They are mainly categorised according to their classification by Competetive-Programming 4.

-The complete list: